We may earn money or products from the companies mentioned in this post.(Last Updated On: September 2, 2023)

 - Pour dry ingredients into wet and stir until no more flour is visible, being careful not to mix more than needed.
 Stir in apples.

 - Heat frying oil to 350 degrees*, and carefully drop in spoonful amounts of batter.
 Fry for 30-90 seconds per side and flip until both sides are golden brown, then remove and place on a paper towel to absorb any excess oil.
+This candy thermometer really helps!

 - Transfer to a cooling rack to continue cooling and cook remaining batter.